 Description: Improved Capacity increases the size and storage area of a craft.
 Improved Capacity increases the amount the vehicle can hold by 1 person or an amount equivalent cargo and can be increased to a maximum of the amount listed.
 This upgrade cannot be added on later and must be applied when the vehicle is created.

 Improved Cloaking

-Description: Vehicles with the improved cloaking upgrade can remain cloaked indefinitely.
+Vehicle System Base Cost: 100,000 credits Description: Vehicles with the improved cloaking upgrade can remain cloaked indefinitely.

 Improved Handling